Skip to contents

 #> ╰────────────────────────────────────────────────────╯

-The aSPA test rejects on both datasets — the negative h=1 mean of $aspa is more than compensated by positive means at longer horizons, so the weighted average favours rejection.
-This is the power gain Quaedvlieg (2021) emphasises: by aggregating across the forecast path, the average test detects model-level differences that the per-horizon Diebold-Mariano machinery would miss because of the multiple-testing burden.
+The aSPA test rejects on both datasets.
+The slightly negative h=1h = 1 mean of $aspa is more than compensated by positive means at longer horizons, so the weighted average favours rejection.
+This is the power gain Quaedvlieg (2021) emphasises: by aggregating across the forecast path the average test detects model-level differences that horizon-by-horizon Diebold-Mariano comparisons miss under the multiple-testing burden.

 Custom weights